Interesting Jobs in the Michigan Thumb

-He has been on skid row as well as in the palace of life and gained two cat friends - Ko Ko and Yum Yum, named for characters from The Mikado as well as a famous Chinese artist.
-See a more complete article about them at The Cat Kao K'o Kung.
+He has been on skid row as well as in the palace of life and gained two cat friends: Ko Ko and Yum Yum, named for characters from The Mikado as well as a famous Chinese artist.

 No Worker Left Behind

-The NWLB program helps workers gain employment in jobs that need workers, including the fast growing and hgh demand Jobs in the Thumb expected through at least 2016.
-The following list includes occupations that have been adding at least 100 - 600+ jobs across 6-8 years -- This was not taken simply from a list, but compiled from multiple stats databases, private sector job listings, and phone calls, because some occupations list a high percentage of increase while showing as little as 5 new jobs over a decade.
+The NWLB program helps workers gain employment in jobs that need workers, including the fast-growing and high-demand Jobs in the Thumb expected through at least 2016.
+The following list includes occupations that have been adding at least 100–600+ jobs across 6–8 years.
+This was not taken simply from a list, but compiled from multiple stats databases, private-sector job listings, and phone calls, because some occupations list a high percentage of increase while showing as little as 5 new jobs over a decade.

 It is vitally important to train people for jobs that exist.
-To train workers for jobs that do not or may not in future exist raises an unemployment rate.
+To train workers for jobs that do not or may not exist in the future raises an unemployment rate.

 The Top 10 High Demand, Fast Growing Jobs

 - Biuldings & Grounds Maintenance and Landscaping Techs

 - Food Prep Staff and Wait Staff